Dolomites Circular Trek

 Our comprehensive Destination Guide is bursting with inspiration, travel essentials, background information and more!
 Essential reading to help you plan, prepare and enjoy a memorable trip in the Alps.

-I had high expectations for this trip which were amazingly exceeded.
 The scenery was so much more spectacular in real life than any photos could try to convey.
 The walk was challenging but the rewards more than outweighed the effort.
 Can’t speak highly enough of our guide Diane.
 She was just so knowledgeable and helpful and engaging with each and everyone of us.
-The enjoyment I got from this trip was, in a large part, due to her.
-The hotels and Rifugios we stayed at were also wonderful.
+The hotels and rifugios we stayed at were also wonderful.
 This was my second trip with RAW Travel as a solo traveller.
 As with the first, everything went so enjoyably smoothly without a single hitch.
 I enjoyed it so much that I’m sure a third trip with RAW Travel is not far away!

 Stephen Youla, Pascoe Vale South (VIC) – July 2019